 Some accessions of this species carry the Rpi-blb3 gene, conferring late blight resistance.

 |Condition||Type||Level of Resistance||Source|

 According to Johns (1990), S. cardiophyllum did not contain measurable amounts of solanine or chaconine, only a small amount of a glycoalkaloid tentatively identified as demissine.
 (I am not citing specific amounts, because at least some of the accessions of S. cardiophyllum included have since be reclassified as S. ehrenbergii and vice versa.)
-Based on this report, S. cardiophyllum might serve a more digestible substitute for those who have difficulties with the common potato glycoalkaloids.
+Some sources suggest that this species is not able to synthesize glycoalkaloids at all.
+Based on these report, S. cardiophyllum might serve a more digestible substitute for those who have difficulties with the common potato glycoalkaloids.